NinoZullo05/PokeFlutter/README.md

 [![My Skills](https://skillicons.dev/icons?i=flutter,figma,dart,vscode&perline=4)](https://skillicons.dev)

-PokeFlutter is an interactive application dedicated to exploring the world of Pokémon.
-It leverages Flutter and integrates seamlessly with the PokéAPI to provide a comprehensive experience centered around your favorite creatures.
+Dive into the world of Pokémon with this interactive project!
+We fetch data directly from the PokéAPI to bring you a wealth of information about your favorite creatures.

 ## Features